ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 Many if not all programming courses introduce the factorial function at some point.
 This function has great mathematical importance and yet it is simple enough to showcase how recursion works.
-However, the approach towards this function and recursion in general is superficial.
+However, the approach towards it and recursion in general is usually superficial.

-Starting from some common ground, the factorial function can be defined in a non-recursive way with for loops or while loops.
+Before digging into recursion, a procedural implementation using for loops and while loops will be shown.

-### Sidenote
+### Side Note

 This post abuses the fact that, in Python, when a function defined multiple times only the last definition is used for future references.
-There will be many refinements over the definition and to avoid any confusion names will not be changed to reflect that, they all do the same.
+There will be many refinements over the definitions and to avoid any confusion, names will not be changed to reflect that, they all do the same.
 To further reinforce this idea, an assert statement will be added to show that results do not change even if the definition changes.

 ```python
 def factorial(n: int) -> int: